simoncozens/fonts-and-layout/features.md

 ### Value records

 Let's look at another simple positioning feature, as way to understand the few more concepts, including that of a value record.

-First, an example by Yannis Haralambous, in his *Fonts and Encodings*:

-Second, if we look at the Devanagari glyph sequence "NA UUE LLA UUE DA UUE " (नॗ ळॗ दॗ) in Noto Sans Devangari:
+If we look at the Devanagari glyph sequence "NA UUE LLA UUE DA UUE " (नॗ ळॗ दॗ) in Noto Sans Devangari:

 ![](features/noto.svg)